tiny-pilot/picoshare-fly.io/README.md

 ## Updating PicoShare versions

 To update to a new version of PicoShare, create a PR that updates the version of the `build.image` property within the `fly.toml` file.

+When the PR is merged, CircleCI will automatically deploy the new version of PicoShare.
+TinyPilot's files on PicoShare will persist due to the persistent volume (specified in the `mounts` property of `fly.toml`).